 Group term insurance is provided equal in value to two times the annual base salary to a maximum of $150,000.
 Coverage is effective the first of the month following six months of employment.
 Premium costs are paid by the University.
 Life insurance plan details.

 Employees may elect dental insurance through Aetna.
 Two options are offered - Preferred Provider Organization (PPO) and Dental Maintenance Organization (DMO).
 Employees are responsible for all premium costs.

-After three months of service, full-time employees may attend undergraduate classes at Rider without payment of tuition.
+After three months of service, employees may attend undergraduate classes at Rider without payment of tuition.
 After one year of service, their dependents may attend undergraduate classes at Rider without payment of tuition.
 Employees may attend graduate courses at Rider exempt from tuition cost.
-Dependents of full-time employees may attend graduate courses exempt from one-half of tuition costs.
-Tuition remission details.
+Dependents may attend graduate courses exempt from one-half of tuition costs.

 You are covered in the event you become disabled or die due to a work related illness or injury.
 In the case of disability, you will receive medical coverage and wages for time lost from work.
 Payment amounts are determined under guidelines set forth by the New Jersey Compensation, Rating and Inspection Bureau as established by New Jersey State statutes.
 Rider pays the full cost of this benefit.